way0750/like/README.md

 # Persona

-Persona is a crowd sourcing personality test app.
+Persona is crowd sourced personality test.

 Please refer to our wiki for more information while README page is being constructed.